Headache: A Merck Manual of Patient Symptoms podcast

 An antiemetic alone may be used to relieve mild or moderate attacks.

 If mild attacks evolve into incapacitating migraine or if attacks are severe from the onset, triptans are used.
 Triptans are selective serotonin 1B,1D receptor agonists.
 They are not analgesic per se but specifically block the release of vasoactive neuropeptides that trigger migraine pain.
 Triptans are most effective when taken at the onset of attacks.
-They are available in oral, intranasal, and sc forms (see see Drugs for Migraine and Cluster Headaches*); sc forms are more effective but have more adverse effects.
+They are available in oral, intranasal, and sc forms (see Table 6: Drugs for Migraine and Cluster Headaches*); sc forms are more effective but have more adverse effects.
 Overuse of triptans can also lead to medication overuse headache.
 When nausea is prominent, combining a triptan with an antiemetic at the onset of attacks is effective.

 IV dihydroergotamine with a dopamine antagonist antiemetic (eg, metoclopramide 10 mg IV, prochlorperazine 5 to 10 mg IV) helps abort very severe, persistent attacks.
 Dihydroergotamine is also available in an sc form and as a nasal spray.
 A pulmonary-delivery formulation is being developed.